Basket Made With Left Over Yarn

 8. Every so often I put the hair dryer on hot and dried it.
 This is optional.
 I was just getting impatient and wanted to see how the basket would turn out.
 After the three days use a sharp knife and carefully lift the yarn off the mold.
 You will need to leave it for another day for the inside to dry now that it is free of the mold.

 Items you will need

 Detailed process of my second attempt using plastic bowlClick thumbnail to view full-size

 Now you might think, "What on earth do I do with this?"
 Well, you could:

 1. Put it on your dresser to hold your hair clips

 2. Use it as a gift basket.
 You could line it with burlap or a pretty piece of fabric before filling it with gifts such as craft essentials or craft luxuries for the crafter in your family.
 Perhaps you could fill it with a DVD, a packet of microwave popcorn and a gift certificate and invite the family for a movie night.
 Theme gift items around a gift card etc.

-3. You could find a lovely glass or plastic bowl the same size and then fill it with candy or nuts.
+3. You could find a lovely glass or plastic bowl the same size to put inside it and then fill it with candy or mints.

 4. I am going to put it on my desk to hold my erasers and pencils.
 I lose them constantly.

 It is a perfect rainy day activity and it is easy but messy.
 This is why I think it is a wonderful activity to do with your kids.
-What child does not enjoy a messy activity?!
+Which child doesn't enjoy a messy activity?